Donor Profile

 The government’s 2016 ‘Policy framework for Swedish development cooperation and humanitarian assistance’ outlines the overall objectives of Swedish development cooperation and sets eight focus areas:

-In 2024, Sweden launched a five-year strategy for enhancing development cooperation, centered on cooperation in the areas of human rights, democracy and the rule of law.
-The strategy has a budget of SEK900 million (US$86 million) in 2024.
+In 2024, Sweden launched a five-year strategy for enhancing development cooperation, centered on cooperation in the areas of human rights, democracy, and the rule of law.
+The strategy has a budget of SEK900 million ( US$89 million) in 2024.

 Conflict prevention and humanitarian assistance are also seen as key priorities.
 Conflict prevention focuses on women, peace, and security, including training and integration of women in peace negotiation processes.
 Sweden’s humanitarian assistance is needs-based and presented separately from development focus areas in the 2016 Policy framework for Swedish development cooperation and humanitarian assistance, but there is a focus on strengthening cooperation and increasing synergies between humanitarian initiatives and long-term development cooperation.

 Given the new government’s particular focus on immigration, development assistance policy will focus on counteracting irregular migration, increasing repatriation, and effectively contributing to voluntary returns.
-Development assistance will also encompass effective measures ‘to reduce the root causes of migration.’
+Development assistance will also encompass effective measures to reduce the root causes of migration.
+Former Minister for International Development Cooperation and Foreign Trade Johan Forssell became the Minister for Migration and Asylum Policy in September 2024.

-Synergies will be strengthened between Sweden’s global trade, export promotion and ODA policies.
-Sweden has therefore named a single minister responsible for development assistance and foreign trade.
-The incoming minister for development assistance and foreign trade has also been given special responsibility for Sweden’s support to the reconstruction of Ukraine.
+Synergies strengthened between Sweden’s global trade, export promotion and ODA policies.
+Sweden therefore named a single minister responsible for development assistance and foreign trade.
+The minister for development assistance and foreign trade is also given special responsibility for Sweden’s support to the reconstruction of Ukraine.

-In an interview on June 6, 2023, Swedish Minister for International Development Cooperation and Foreign Trade Johan Forssell stated the government's ambition to bring increase private sector involvement in development policy.
+In June 2023, former Swedish Minister for International Development Cooperation and Foreign Trade Johan Forssell stated the government's ambition to bring increase private sector involvement in development policy.
 Forssell emphasized the need for a modern approach to development, where trade and assistance are seen as two sides of the same coin.

 By Issue

 Climate: Sweden is also committed to environmental protection and resilience, and disaster risk reduction, with a special emphasis on marine resources.
 This focus is demonstrated at the multilateral level; Sweden is the largest per-capita donor to both the GEF and GCF.
-Sweden committed SEK2 billion ( US$217 million) to GEF for 2018-2022 (50% increase in SEK compared to 2014-2018) and almost doubled its contribution to GCF to reach SEK8 billion ( US$869 million) for 2020-2023.
+Sweden committed SEK2 billion ( US$217 million) to GEF for 2018-2022, a 50% increase in SEK compared to 2014-2018, and almost doubled its contribution to GCF to reach SEK8 billion ( US$869 million) for 2020-2023.
 In October 2021, the Swedish government announced plans to double its climate development assistance budget to SEK15 billion ( US$1.8 billion) by 2025, compared with 2019 levels.

 Global health, agriculture, and education are key development focus areas for Sweden, but are not prioritized within policy.